adamchainz/django-linear-migrations/README.rst

 (Note: Django recommends you always list first-party apps first in your project so they can override things in third-party and contrib apps.)

-Fourth, create the ``max_migration.txt`` files for your first-party apps:
+**Fourth,** create the ``max_migration.txt`` files for your first-party apps by re-running the command without the dry run flag:

 .. code-block:: sh

     python manage.py create-max-migration-files

-In the future, when you add a new app to your project, you’ll need to add it to ``FIRST_PARTY_APPS`` (if defined) and rerun this command for the new app’s label:
+In the future, when you add a new app to your project, you’ll need to create its ``max_migration.txt`` file.
+If you defined ``FIRST_PARTY_APPS``, add it there, then rerun the creation command for the new app by specifying its label:

 .. code-block:: sh